mkobaly/esdeploy/readme.md

 ## dryrun
 Will perform a dry run first validating your scripts and informing you of what scripts will be applied

-### Parameters
-- url: Url of Elastic Search server.
-Should be in format of http://[server]:port.
-(Required)

-- folder: Location of scripts.
-If not supplied then the current executing folder will be used (Optional)

 ```
 $ esdeploy dryrun --help
 usage: esdeploy dryrun [<flags>] <url>

-Performs a dry run listing out changes that would be made
+Only lists out changes that would be made to ElasticSearch.

 Flags:
       --help               Show context-sensitive help (also try --help-long and
                            --help-man).
+  -u, --username=USERNAME  Username to authenticate with
+  -p, --password=PASSWORD  Password to authenticat with
   -f, --folder="."
 Folder containing schema js files

 Args:
   <url>  Elastic Search URL to run against